-As of March 31, 2019, the company had an accumulated deficit of approximately \$613.8 million.
-We also had negative cash flow from operations of approximately \$13.1 million during the three months ended March 31, 2019.
-The company expects that it will likely need additional capital to further fund development of, and seek regulatory approvals for, our product candidates, and to begin to commercialize any approved products.
+As of March 31, 2020, the company had an accumulated deficit of approximately \$680.6 million.
+We also had negative cash flow from operations of approximately \$12.6 million during the three months ended March 31, 2020.
+The company will likely need additional capital to further fund development of, and seek regulatory approvals for, our product candidates, and to begin to commercialize any approved products.

-We are currently focused primarily on the development of immunotherapeutic treatments for cancers and debilitating viral infections using targeted cancer killing cell lines, and we believe such activities will result in the company's continued incurrence of significant research and development and other expenses related to those programs.
-If the clinical trials for any of our product candidates fail or produce unsuccessful results and those product candidates do not gain regulatory approval, or if any of our product candidates, if approved, fail to achieve market acceptance, we may never become profitable.
+We are currently focused primarily on the development of immunotherapeutic treatments for cancers and debilitating viral infections using targeted cancer and viral killing cell lines, and we believe such activities will result in the company's continued incurrence of significant research and development and other expenses related to those programs.
+If the clinical trials for any of the company's product candidates fail or produce unsuccessful results and those product candidates do not gain regulatory approval, or if any of our product candidates, if approved, fail to achieve market acceptance, we may never become profitable.
 Even if the company achieves profitability in the future, it may not be able to sustain profitability in subsequent periods.
-The company intends to cover its future operating expenses through cash and cash equivalents and marketable debt securities on hand and through a combination of equity offerings, debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances, and licensing arrangements.
+We intend to cover our future operating expenses through cash and cash equivalents and marketable debt securities on hand and through a combination of equity offerings, debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances, and licensing arrangements.
 Additional financing may not be available to us when needed and, if available, financing may not be obtained on terms favorable to the company or its stockholders.

-While we expect our existing cash and cash equivalents and marketable debt securities will enable us to fund operations and capital expenditure requirements for at least the next 12 months, we may not have sufficient funds to reach commercialization.
+While we expect our existing cash, and cash equivalents and marketable debt securities, together with the ability to borrow from affiliated entities, will enable us to fund operations and capital expenditure requirements for at least the next 12 months, we may not have sufficient funds to reach commercialization.
 Failure to obtain adequate financing when needed may require us to delay, reduce, limit, or terminate some or all of our development programs or future commercialization efforts or grant rights to develop and market product candidates that we might otherwise prefer to develop and market ourselves, which could adversely affect our ability to operate as a going concern.
 If we raise additional funds from the issuance of equity securities, substantial dilution to existing stockholders may result.
-If we raise additional funds by incurring debt financing, the terms of the debt may involve significant cash payment obligations as well as covenants and specific financial ratios that may restrict our ability to operate our business.
+If we raise additional funds by incurring debt financing, the terms of the debt may involve significant cash payment obligations, as well as covenants and specific financial ratios that may restrict our ability to operate our business.